AJAkil/LLMalMorph/README.md

 Continue this loop until all functions are merged.
 The function wise debugging and fixing the LLM response ensures the error doesnt propagate through the next steps.
 Here is a flow showing how the steps work:

 >f() 1 → Compile With M project → ✅ → Edit variant_gen_config.cfg → Run Script → Merged f() 1 and 2 in source file → Compile With M project → ❌ → Debug M project and fix the f() 2 → Paste debugged f() 2 in corresponding response .txt file → Edit  variant_gen_config.cfg → Run Script → Merged f() 1, 2(debugged) and 3 in source file → Repeat ...
-`

 ## ⚠️ Usage Disclaimer

 **LLMalMorph is provided solely for academic and offensive security research purposes.** The framework enables mutation of malware source code to generate variants of open-source malware using large language models.
+This repository also contains source code of open-source malwares that were collected from other Github Repositories.
 By using this repository fully or partially, **you acknowledge and agree** to the following terms:

 1. The authors, contributors, and affiliated institutions **do not endorse**—and **are not responsible for**—any malicious, unethical, or illegal use of this software.
 2. **ALL USE IS AT YOUR OWN RISK.** Use of the software is provided **“as‑is,” without warranty** of any kind, either express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non‑infringement.